Alcohol and Your Heart

 to drinking.
 Certain medicines may cause harmful reactions if you drink while taking

-the activity of some and decreasing the activity of others.
+activity of some and decreasing the activity of others.
 Most notably, heavy alcohol

 consumption when taking acetaminophen can lead to liver damage.

-greater than the possible cardiovascular benefits.
+than the possible heart and blood vessel benefits.

 Health benefits and concerns